sunithapriya/BusinessCard_Reader/README.md

 Python code to read text in an image using tesseract

 **linkedinUrl.py**
-A Simple python script to fetech the linkedUrl depend upon the readCard.py file.
+A Simple python script to fetch linkedUrl, called from readCard.py file.

 **text_detection.py**
 This script depend upon EAST algorithm.
 You can find orginal source code in [pyimagesearch](https://www.pyimagesearch.com/2018/08/20/opencv-text-detection-east-text-detector/)